NikhilSDate/FastGDPJEI/readme.md

 precision = number of matched properties/number of predicted properties recall = number of matched properties/number of ground truth properties and f1 is calculated in the usual way.
-On the geosolver dataset, this tool achieves a precision of 72.4%, recall of 80.8%, and f1 or 76.3% On the more complex images, this tool achieves a precision of 60.0%, recall of 68.5% and f1 of 63.4%
+On the geosolver dataset, FastGDP achieves a precision of 72.4%, recall of 80.8%, and f1 or 76.3% On the more complex images, FastGDP achieves a precision of 59.9%, recall of 68.1% and f1 of 63.7%